 Each Scout and leader in camp will be issued at least one wristband that signifies their authorized entrance into camp and swimming ability.
 The wristbands are required to be worn at all times.
 Individuals without wristbands will be directed to the Smith Administration Building.

 Troop Photos (optional)

-Troops can choose to have a group photo taken Sunday during check-in.
-Makeup photos can be taken Monday after dinner outside the dining hall.
+Troops photos can be taken Monday after dinner outside the dining hall.
 Troops will receive an electronic copy of the photo that can be distributed among the group or printed as necessary.

 Waivers